 This article applies to: OutSystems 11 Other versions available: 10

-OutSystems allows delivering enterprise web and mobile applications that run in the cloud, on-premises or in hybrid environments.
+OutSystems allows delivering enterprise web and mobile applications that run in the cloud or on-premises environments.
 Since it covers the full application lifecycle, from development to deployment, a typical OutSystems installation is comprised of an infrastructure with four environments:

 Development Environment: In development you create accounts for all developers and development managers of the Development Team.